MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/nf-winuser-getkeyboardtype.md

 If the function succeeds, the return value specifies the requested information.

-If the function fails and <i>nTypeFlag</i> is not one, the return value is zero; zero is a valid return value when <i>nTypeFlag</i> is one (keyboard subtype).
-To get extended error information, call
+If the function fails and <i>nTypeFlag</i> is not 1, the return value is 0; 0 is a valid return value when <i>nTypeFlag</i> is 1 (keyboard subtype).
+To get extended error information, call <a href="/windows/desktop/api/errhandlingapi/nf-errhandlingapi-getlasterror">GetLastError</a>.
-<a href="/windows/desktop/api/errhandlingapi/nf-errhandlingapi-getlasterror">GetLastError</a>.

 ## -remarks

-The type may be one of the following values:
+Valid keyboard types are:

 | Value | Description                                          |
 |:-----:|------------------------------------------------------|